French actor Gaspard Ulliel, 37, dies after ski accident

 Tributes poured in from shocked fans and the corridors of power.
 French Prime Minister Jean Castex tweeted an homage that said, “Gaspard Ulliel grew up with cinema and cinema grew up with him.
 They loved each other madly."

+The House of Chanel said in a statement it has lost its “ambassador of 12 years and a friend.”

+“We have been fortunate to have had by our side all these years a person endowed with great culture, an immense talent, and of unparalleled kindness.
+He will be sorely missed,” Chanel said.

-The accident conjured up memories of when Formula One great Michael Schumacher hit his head in a ski accident in 2013 in the French ski resort of Meribel, about 50 kilometers (30 miles) from where Ulliel was skiingl.
+The accident conjured up memories of when Formula One great Michael Schumacher was seriously injured in a 2013 skiing accident in the French ski resort of Meribel, about 50 kilometers (30 miles) from where Ulliel was skiing.
 Both were treated at Grenoble University Hospital.

 After Ulliel's accident, the mountain police service for the Rosiere ski area said its personnel have been carrying out five or six rescues per day as the snow hardened in recent days.